University of Surrey

 Isla Morris is a research governance officer at the University of Sussex, where she also studies digital and online research ethics.

-In the 2016-17 academic year I will be teaching MATM033 Measure Theory in the first semester.
+In the 2017-18 academic year I will be teaching MAT3045 Matrix Analysis in the second semester.
+In the first semester I am on sabbatical.

 July 2014 - June 2016: Principal Investigator for EPSRC First Grant EP/L026953/1, "Distributional analysis of GCD algorithms via the ergodic theory of random dynamical systems", £91,795.